nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

 Installation with Toolchain Manager
 ***********************************

-Toolchain Manager is a SDK and toolchain installer for the |NCS|.
+Toolchain Manager is an SDK and toolchain installer for the |NCS|.
 It is available from `nRF Connect for Desktop`_, a cross-platform tool that provides different development applications for the |NCS| and Nordic Semiconductor products.
 Both Toolchain Manager and nRF Connect for Desktop are available for Windows, Linux, and macOS.